Historic Garden Week

 Make Monticello a part your visit when more than 250 of Virginia’s most beautiful gardens, homes, and historic landmarks celebrate Historic Garden Week in Virginia, described as “America’s Largest Open House.”
 And don't miss Historic Garden Week's Southern Historic Albemarle Tour!
 Learn more now! >>

-Monticello’s annual observance of Historic Garden Week in Virginia will include:
+In addition to Monticello’s regular guided Gardens and Grounds Tours, our annual observance of Historic Garden Week in Virginia will include:

 - Monday, April 20, 10 am: Restoring Monticello’s Kitchen Road - Gardiner Hallock, Monticello’s architectural historian, will outline the current transformational project called Reuniting Monticello’s Mountaintop Landscape, which will reestablish the link between the ornamental landscape surrounding the house and its connection to the functioning plantation.
 A tour of the site follows Hallock’s lecture.
 2 PM, Thomas Jefferson Visitor Center, FREE, registration required.

 - Monday, April 20, 6-8 pm: Garden Week Conversation with Stephen Orr - In celebration of Garden Week in Virginia, join us for a conversation with Stephen Orr, Executive Editor, Condé Nast Traveler and author of The New American Herbal, a historically minded but modern approach to using herbs.
 Orr, a celebrated writer, editor and photographer who worked at Martha Stewart Living, visited Monticello while researching his new book.
 Orr is also the author of Tomorrow’s Garden: Design and Inspiration for a New Age of Sustainable Gardening.
 An informal reception and tours of the gardens and grounds will be offered prior to the event. $65 per person.